$225.00 (ex gst) (ex gst)

-Welcome to Sitecraft’s SitePro range of folding platform trolleys and manual handling trucks.
-SitePro is a premium quality trolley that is available in a range of configurations.
-This includes flat deck trolleys, and platform trolleys with a folding handle and office trolleys.
+Welcome to the Sitecraft range of Platform Trolleys and manual handling trucks.
+Sitepro is a premium quality platform trolley that is available in a range of configurations and sizes.
+This includes warehouse trolleys, multi-deck trolleys and office trolleys.
 There are also 2 and 3 tier trolleys for sale.
-The SitePro trolleys all feature a strong and durable deck manufactured from pressed metal.
+The Sitepro warehouse trolley all feature a strong and durable deck manufactured from pressed metal.
 They also have an anti-slip vinyl surface with a perimeter buffer to protect walls and fixtures from damage.
-For maximum manoeuvrability, they are supplied with two fixed and two swivel castors.
+For maximum manoeuvrability the folding platform trolley is supplied with two fixed and two swivel castors.

 Hazardous physical work continues to be the biggest risk to the health and safety of workers.
-SitePro folding platform trolleys can help reduce the risk of manual handling injuries.
-They are widely used in office, store, warehouse, retail and manufacturing areas.
+Sitepro warehouse and office trolleys can help reduce the risk of manual handling injuries.
+They are widely used in office, store, warehouse, retail, and manufacturing areas.

 The risk of injury is likely when the worker struggles to do a task that involves one of these risk factors: